Research Study — Scotland 2026

 What I'm already hearing from Scottish practice owners

-Based on initial conversations with therapy practice owners across Glasgow and surrounding areas.
+Based on initial conversations with therapy practice owners across central Scotland.

 8–12hrs